Interactive Content Ideas For Your SaaS Business

 Sometimes we feel that interactive content is like a type-A extrovert.
 You can take interactive content to any party, and you won’t have to worry about them lurking in the corner.
 And today we’ll be taking it to the best party of all – SaaS business.
 Today with this blog, we’ll give you ideas on how you can use interactive content for your SaaS business.

 Calculators are a boon to every maths kid.
 Who knew they’d turn out to be great as interactive content for your SaaS business too?
 Calculators can be used for customers at every stage of their buyer’s journey.
-Whether a lead is at the top of the funnel or the middle, they can be nurtured with a different kind of calculator.
+Whether a lead is at the top of the funnel or the middle, it can be nurtured with a different kind of calculator.
 They can gain value base information through calculators and avoid heavy and complicated calculations.
 And we know for sure everybody’s always up for that!

 Let’s start you off with a few examples and instances of interactive content for the SaaS business.
 There are a hundred examples through which leads who’re still in the consideration stage can benefit from interactive calculators.
 A SaaS business can use calculators like ‘How Should You Price Your Product Or Service?’ or ‘How much does it cost for you to run this SaaS software based on users and engagement?’.
 It is easy to calculate these numbers when you have pre-defined formulas for you.

-Similarly, leads which are already at the bottom of the funnel can take the help of calculators like ‘What is your ROI on using this SaaS software?’ or ‘How much time do you save by using our SaaS software vs doing things manually in excel?’.
+Similarly, leads that are already at the bottom of the funnel can take the help of calculators like ‘What is your ROI on using this SaaS software?’ or ‘How much time do you save by using our SaaS software vs doing things manually in Excel?’.
 This will help you in nurturing your clients and retaining them for future purchases.
 Here is an example of an Onboarding ROI calculator used by SilkRoad, a talent management company.

 2. Outcome Quizzes

-Outcome quizzes are used to generate a specific or multiple outcomes on the basis of certain questions.
+Outcome quizzes are used to generate specific or multiple outcomes on the basis of certain questions.
 All of us know the hours we’ve spent on finding out what kind of sandwich we are.
 But what if you could use these amazing, fun quizzes for SaaS marketing too?
 Outcome quizzes are a great way of nurturing leads that are in the middle of the funnel.

 Let your top funnel leads take an outcome quiz to find out if they’re a SaaS star!
 You can ask them questions about SaaS in general and also about their specific marketing strategies.
 You can target them using quizzes like ‘See Which Mar-tech Company You Should Try Next.’ or ‘Which Software Should You Buy Next?’.